 Press PIP/POP to activate the PIP/POP option.
-With each press of the PIP/POP button on the TV remote control, (within seconds of each press), the PIP/POP cycles through the following display options:
+Repeatedly press the PIP/POP button on the TV remote control and within seconds of each press, the PIP/POP cycles through the display options below.

-To turn PIP/POP off, wait at least 10 seconds and then press PIP/POP.
+To turn PIP/POP off:

+- Press PIP/POP repeatedly until the TV returns to fullscreen mode. - Press PIP/POP and wait at least 10 seconds.
+Press PIP/POP again.
 The next time you activate PIP/POP, the last-used PIP/POP option will be displayed.